 - McHenry County: Program now open »

 - Will County: Program in partnership with IHDA.
-First round closed on June 14.
-A second round of applications will be accepted from June 28–July 18.
+First round closed on June 14, second round closed on July 18.
+We expect another round of assistance to open in fall 2021.
 Learn more »

 - Winnebago County: Initial rounds closed on April 15, May 15, and June 15.
+A new round will open from August 1-15.
 Learn more »

 - St. Clair County: Program in partnership with IHDA.
-First round closed on June 14.
-A second round of applications will be accepted from June 28–July 18.
+First round closed on June 14, second round closed on July 18.
+We expect another round of assistance to open in fall 2021.
 Learn more »

 For the State of Illinois, Cook County and Chicago programs, chicookilrenthelp.org provides details on eligibility requirements and documents people will need in order to apply.